graceleaper/watchcom/README.md

 # Watchcom
-A web based application for searching and watching videos from the YouTube API
+A web based application for searching and watching videos from the YouTube Data API